osamasaied127/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script copies HTML files from the current working directory to the parent directory, only if they are newer or do not exist in the parent directory.
 ## Script 100-lets_move
 This script moves files beginning with an uppercase letter to the directory /tmp/u.
+## Script 101-clean_emacs
+This script deletes files in the current directory that end with the character ~.